centre-pathogen-genomics/CPGIH_Utility/README.md

 ```

 Adding `nohup` before the command will tell it to ignore any hangup signals, like when the connection to the server drops
-`> nohup_out` will tell it to redirect all the stuff that would normally be printed to the screen into a file with that name
+`> nohup_out` will redirect all the stuff that would normally be printed to the screen into a file with that name
 the `&` at the end will tell it to run in the background so that you can do other things on the command line

-If you want to run multiple jobs at the same time, make sure you have unique names for the `names` and `nohup_out` filesso that there is no chance of using the wrong file or overwriting the input/output mid-job.
+If you want to run multiple jobs at the same time, make sure you have unique names for the `names` and `nohup_out` files sso that there is no chance of using the wrong file or overwriting the input/output mid-job.

 ### ONT FASTQ BACKUP
 This is very specific to the CPG-IH data storage structure - it will take the data outputted by the minION(s), store the necessary files in our mediaflux backup, rename them if necessary, and generate a sharing link if requested.